School of Nursing & Health Innovations Committees

 BSN Curriculum Committee

 Committee Purpose: Responsible for leading the monitoring, structuring, evaluation, and continuous quality improvement of the BSN program of study.
-The committee monitors content and structure of curriculum, the sequence of the program of study, and the courses taught.
-The committee oversees curricular fidelity and integrity, and ensures professional standards are integrated in the curriculum.
+Monitor content and structure of curriculum, the sequence of the program of study, and the courses taught.
+Oversee curricular fidelity and integrity, and ensures professional standards are integrated in the curriculum.

 Goal #1: Support the implementation of the SONHI DEI Action Plan for Change.